-In this course, students will explore and analyze social justice issues and then suggest positive action for social change.
-The foundation incorporates experiential service-learning in dialogue with Scripture, Catholic Social teaching, and great thinkers of the twentieth century who engage religion and social justice.
+In this course, students will explore and analyze social justice issues and suggest positive action for social change that respects the dignity of every human person.
+The foundational elements of the course incorporate dialogue with Scripture, Catholic Social teaching, and recent great thinkers who engage religion and social justice.
 College-level skills are emphasized.
 This course should be taken in the student's first year at the College.
 (This course is a CCSJ General Education requirement.)